Apply for Visa to Spain In Thailand Thailand flag

 https://www.exteriores.gob.es/es/ServiciosAlCiudadano/Paginas/Buscador-STIJ.aspx

 The translation made by a sworn translator in Spain don’t need to be legalized/apostilled.
+Translations sent to the applicant by email are accepted.

 To know the photo specification please click here